 This fabric is a gorgeous block printed cotton from Fibers to Fabric on Etsy.
 The cotton is a lot like a cotton lawn, so it’s really nice and light, but still opaque.
 Fibers to Fabric is an awesome shop that I’ve bought from before.
 I made a dress with one of their ikats (circa 2018!) and it’s still one of my favorites.
 They have a lot of beautiful remnant fabrics and fabrics that you can buy by the yard.
 They are always adding new things, so they are worth checking out and adding to your favorites on Etsy so you can keep up to date on new arrivals.

-These shorts are the new EA Saturday Shorts (up to 62″ hip) and they are awesome!
+These shorts are the new EA Saturday Shorts (sizes from 34.5-59.5″ hip) and they are awesome!
 I’ve been wearing these so much since I finished them a couple of weeks ago.

 The pattern says it’s a mid-rise short, but I think that depends on the size you make, because the rise increases as the sizes increase.
 I made the size 14 that has a 12″ front rise, which is high-rise on me.
 So, I shortened the rise on the front and back by 1.5″ to make them more mid-rise.
 It worked pretty well, and they are comfortable, but I’ll probably only take .5-1″ off the back rise the next time I make them for more room in the back.
 I don’t mind them being higher in the back, but I have tummy issues, so I can’t have them come up too high in the front.

 The inseam for all sizes is 4″, so I lengthened mine at the lengthen/shorten line by 2.5″ because I like mine to be about 6.5″.
 It worked out great and I would make them that length again.